28 Finest Luxury Shopping Statistics for People With Style

 However, online luxury shopping statistics show that the UK can boast the highest percentage (20%) of luxury consumers with a preference for online luxury shopping.

 Before the pandemic, ecommerce was the fastest-growing luxury goods sales channel.
 Between January and March 2020, online retail platforms witnessed a 6% global traffic boom.
-According to Bain’s Luxury Goods Worldwide Market Study, the online channel is something to watch out for in 2021.
+Bain’s Luxury Goods Worldwide Market Study predicted correctly that the online channel was something to watch out for—as ecommerce could account for 30% of total luxury retail by 2025.

 15. 100% of affluent luxury buyers use a smartphone, tablet, laptop, or desktop computer.